-- The staging of these local road upgrades is likely to be - The staging of these local road upgrades is likely to be influenced by: a) The opening of the Redoliffe Train Station and by traffic generation associated with commercial and retail development within the Perth Arport Estate; b) The desite to limit through traffic and maintain safety for vehicles using Kanowna Avenue to access the Redoliffe Primary School.
+The staging of these local road upgrades is likely to be

+- noed by: The opening of the Redoliffe Train Station and by traffic generation associated with commercial and retail development within the Perth Airport Estate.
+The desire to limit through traffic and maintain safety for vehicles using Kanowna Avenue to access the Redoliffe Primary School.